 My first task was to book the crew.
-Knock supplied a list of preferred stylists (many of which frequently work with Target on other campaigns), and I reached out to their reps to check availability, discuss rates and ultimately book them for the shoot.
-I pulled together a team featuring hair stylist Cynthia Alvarez, makeup stylist Quinn Murphy and wardrobe stylist Susan Joy (all of which would bring along assistants) and I then worked with Joshua to book first assistant Liam Canning, second assistant Mike Broussard as well as digital tech Andrew Mailliard.
-Additionally, we brought on Mark Burnett as our tailor to lend a hand with quick adjustments and alterations to the wardrobe once on set.
-On top of our crew, Knock’s creative team planned to attend the shoot (including their videographer to capture behind-the-scenes content) along with a few client representatives from Target, and they also planned to bring an optometrist to make adjustments to the glasses and fit the frames properly on our talent.
+Knock supplied a list of preferred stylists (many of which frequently work with Target on other campaigns), and I reached out to their reps to check availability, discuss rates, and to ultimately book them for the shoot.
+I pulled together a team featuring hairstylist Cynthia Alvarez, makeup stylist Quinn Murphy, and wardrobe stylist Susan Joy (all of which would bring along assistants.)
+Then I worked with Joshua to book first assistant Liam Canning, second assistant Mike Broussard, and digital tech Andrew Mailliard.
+We also brought on Mark Burnett as our tailor to lend a hand with quick adjustments and alterations to the wardrobe once on set.
+In addition to our crew, Knock’s creative team also planned to attend the shoot and bring their videographer to capture behind-the-scenes content.
+We also had a few client representatives from Target attend and bring an optometrist to the set to make adjustments to the glasses and fit the frames properly on our talent.

-Here are a few behind the scenes pictures from the day:
+Here are a few BTS images from the shoot:

 Finally, here is what Joshua had to say about the project:

-The photos appeared in Target stores around the country and on their website a few months after the shoot, and it was a real pleasure to see the exposure the shots were getting.
-The images seemed to help Target drum up some impressive publicity around the designer collaboration as well, and overall it was a fun project to be a part of.
+The photos appeared in Target stores around the country and on their website a few months after the shoot, and it was a pleasure to see the exposure the shots were getting.
+The images seemed to help Target drum up some impressive publicity around the designer collaboration, and overall it was a fun project to be a part of.